nationalparkservice/EMLeditor/README.md

 EMLeditor’s primary objective is to edit and view EML formatted files, not to generate them from scratch.
 A suggested workflow is:

-1)  Use the EMLassemblyline::make_eml() to generate an initial EML document and save it as a .xml file (NPS naming convention is:
+1) Use the `EMLassemblyline::make_eml()` to generate an initial EML document.
-    \*\_metadata.xml)
-2)  Use the EML::read_eml() function to load your EML file into R as an R object.
-3)  Use EMLeditor functions to edit the metadata in R and evaluate whether your metadata is acceptable (don’t forget to use EML::eml_validate() to make sure you are generating valid EML).
+2) Use EMLeditor functions to edit the metadata in R and evaluate whether your metadata is acceptable (don't forget to use `EML::eml_validate()` to make sure you are generating valid EML).
-4)  Use the EML::write_eml() function to write the R object back to XML (remember the NPS naming convention for metadata files is
+3) Use the `EML::write_eml()` function to write the R object back to XML (remember the NPS naming convention for metadata files is *_metadata.xml).
-    \*\_metadata.xml).
+4) Check your EML and data package using `DPchecker::run_congruence_checks()`.
+5) Upload to DataStore (via web or `EMLeditor::uplad_datapackage()`).
+6) Extract metadata on DataStore.
+7) Please *DO NOT ACTIVATE* the DataStore reference: prior to activation, data packages need to be reviewed via a yet-to-be-created process.

 If you use EMLeditor functions to alter your metadata (e.g. “set” class functions) they will also silently add the National Park Service as a